 The more enthusiastic among us Australians prefer to spend our free time doing things that challenge us.
 We take up hobbies that let ourselves get lost in worlds we’ve never known.
 We enjoy the great outdoors: hiking, cycling, camping, admiring wild animals from a distance in the country and more.
 For instance, younger generation Australians are camping more and over half a million Aussies registered caravans and campervans in 2014.

 After all, Australia is a country with fairly warm weather all year round (in metropolitan Melbourne winter temperatures average 13’C/55’F in the day) and so exploring vast Aussie terrains is ideal most part of the year.
-The other Saturday was a sunny and warm autumn day, and I took advantage and went for an 8km hike through bushland.
-Though the muscles in my rear end cramped halfway, I enjoyed the views.

 Then there are Australians who like to spend their spare time being a part of something, being a part of something bigger together.
 Sport is almost like a religion in Melbourne.
 On weekends, stadiums hosting Australian Rules Footy (AFL) games in winter and cricket matches in summer are packed – easily a few million Aussies attend AFL and cricket matches each year Down Under.
 In Melbourne, there’s not forgetting countless art exhibitions and museums to visit and appreciate, to connect with and let our imaginations wander.